FerchaPombo/Outsurance/README.md

 * **Demographics:**

-Develop a comprehensive questionnaire to gather demographic information during the user registration process.
 - Include questions about age, gender, language preferences, cultural background, and socioeconomic status.
 - Ensure data privacy and security by implementing robust encryption protocols and obtaining user consent for data collection.
 - Analyze demographic data regularly to identify any disparities in access to mental health services.